melissamonk-NOAA/Vermilion_2021/doc/indices/vermilion_WCGBTS_writeup_SCA.md

 Bottom Trawl Survey (WCGBT Survey or WCGBTS), is conducted annually.
 It uses a r andom-grid design covering the coastal waters from a depth of 55 m to 1,280 m from late-May to early-October [@Keller2017].
 Four chartered industry vessels are used in most years.
-The location of vermilion/sunset catches relative to all survey stations in WCGBT Survey are shown in .

 ***WCGBTS Index: Data Preparation, Filtering, and Sample Sizes**

-Vermilion rockfish were found during the WCGBTS mainly off the coast of California (Figure).
+Vermilion rockfish were found during the WCGBTS, mainly off the coast of California.
 Haul-level information collected during the survey was extracted from the
 [Northwest Fisheries Science Center database](https://www.webapps.nwfsc.noaa.gov/data) using code within the `nwfscSurvey` package, providing information on